Training

 Summary of attendance patterns

-An IOSH Working Safely candidate would complete a minimum of two days of training, plus the time required for as many additional units from module 3 as are relevant to their responsibilities.
+An Operative Safety Training candidate would complete a minimum of one day of training, plus the time required for as many additional units from module 3 as are relevant to their responsibilities.

-An IOSH Supervising Safely candidate and safety monitors would complete a minimum of three-and-a-half days of training, plus the time required for as many additional units from module 3 as are relevant to their responsibilities.
+A Superviser Safety Training candidate and safety monitors would complete a minimum of three days of training, plus the time required for as many additional units from module 3 as are relevant to their responsibilities.

-An IOSH Managing Safely candidate and risk assessors would complete a minimum of five-and-a-half days of training, plus the time required for as many additional units from module 3 as are relevant to their responsibilities.
+A Manager Safety Training candidate and risk assessors would complete a minimum of five days of training, plus the time required for as many additional units from module 3 as are relevant to their responsibilities.

 Note: The maximum number of participants attending the module 3 options will be limited to 12 to ensure that they all participate fully.
 To ensure that all personnel have the opportunity to attend each of the relevant module 3 options, these options will be offered on several occasions.